Education is a child’s springboard to greater heights.

 – Steve Martin, Managing Director Childsplay

-Since 1991, the Steele Foundation has provided approximately $11 million in support of medical research and learning initiatives including, Steele Children’s Research Center, University of Arizona Medical Center (established a children’s research center at the College of Medicine), the Horace Steele Endowed Chair for Pediatric Research, College of Humanities, College of Nursing – Steele Innovative Learning Center and John E. Rodgers College of Law, and The Daniel Cracchiolo Law Library, Diamond Children’s Medical Center, Arizona Cancer Center and the College of Agriculture and Life Sciences – Cracchiolo/DK Ranch for Veterinary Sciences.
+Since 1991, the Steele Foundation has provided approximately $11 million in support of medical research and learning initiatives including, Steele Children’s Research Center, University of Arizona Medical Center (established a children’s research center at the College of Medicine), the Horace Steele Endowed Chair for Pediatric Research, College of Humanities, College of Nursing – Steele Innovative Learning Center and James E. Rodgers College of Law, and The Daniel Cracchiolo Law Library, Diamond Children’s Medical Center, Arizona Cancer Center and the College of Agriculture and Life Sciences – Cracchiolo/DK Ranch for Veterinary Sciences.